What is the Pension Visa in Colombia?

 Does the Pension Visa have work permissions?

-How long does it take to prepare requirements for the Pension Visa?
+How long does it take to prepare the requirements for a Pension Visa?

-How long does it take to get the Pension Visa?
+How long does it take to get the Pension Visa overall?

 Does Colombia have a Veterans Disability Pension?